-The answer is YES, if the following criteria are met:
+The answer is yes in most cases, if the following criteria are met:

-- Plead guilty or no contest (nolo contendre) to a Class C misdemeanor (not including non-moving violations)
+- Plead guilty or no contest (nolo contendere) in open court with a parent present, to a Class C misdemeanor

 - You are between the ages of 10 and 18, or currently enrolled full-time in a program to receive a high school degree

-- You have not been a defendant in Teen Court in the past two years
+- You have not been a defendant in Teen Court in the past year

-Requests to have your case heard by a Teen Court jury can be made at your scheduled initial appearance with the Judge.
+Requests to have your case heard by a Teen Court jury must be made before the Judge in a hearing in open court.